nandorojo/solito/docs/docs/methodology.md

 Lets call this [headless navigation](https://github.com/axeldelafosse/expo-next-monorepo-example/pull/1#issuecomment-1005969004).
 Your [screens are your primitives](https://github.com/axeldelafosse/expo-next-monorepo-example/pull/1#issuecomment-1009185655), and they're fully shared across platforms.
 It's then up to each platform to implement these screens, and ensure that the URLs across platforms map to the same screens.

-In the future, React Native may have a [`pages` folder API](https://github.com/EvanBacon/expo-auto-navigation-webpack), like Next.js.
-This would be the final missing piece for true code sharing.

 ## Web vs. Native patterns

 It's worth noting the differences between Web and Native navigation patterns.
 Web navigation is flat: you have one screen mounted at a time.
 When you navigate from one page to another, the current page unmounts, and a new one renders.
 On native, this is not the case.
 Native screens typically animate as they enter.
 They can be in a stack, tab, drawer, modal, nested stack, and so on.